hacks-guide/Guide_Wii/docs/bluebomb.md

 ## BlueBomb Micro

 ::: details Technical Details (optional)
-BlueBomb Micro is a port of Fullmetal5's BlueBomb exploit for the Rasperry Pi Pico W or ESP32, thus bypassing the need for a Linux system.
+BlueBomb Micro is a port of Fullmetal5's BlueBomb exploit for the Raspberry Pi Pico W or ESP32, thus bypassing the need for a Linux system.
 It takes advantage of a flaw in the Wii and Wii mini's Bluetooth libraries.
 This port was made possible by [GaryOderNichts](https://github.com/GaryOderNichts)

 This exploit also enables recovery from certain bricks, such as banner bricks and (some) theme bricks.